sensecall/das-frontend-test/README.md

 DAS Frontend contains the code you need to start building user interfaces for UK Apprenticeship service government services.

-See live examples of DAS Frontend components, and guidance on when to use them in your service, in the [MOJ Design System](https://moj-design-system.herokuapp.com/).
+See live examples of DAS Frontend components, and guidance on when to use them in your service, in the [DAS Design System](https://moj-design-system.herokuapp.com/).

 ## Contact the team

-DAS Frontend is maintained by the MOJ Design System team.
+DAS Frontend is maintained by the DAS Design System team.
 If you need support email the [Design System team](mailto:design-system@digital.justice.gov.uk).

 ## Quick start

 We recommend [installing DAS Frontend using node package manager (npm)](docs/installation/installing-with-npm.md).

-Once installed, you will be able to use the code from the examples in the [MOJ Design System](https://moj-design-system.herokuapp.com/) in your service.
+Once installed, you will be able to use the code from the examples in the [DAS Design System](https://moj-design-system.herokuapp.com/) in your service.

 ## Browser support